adebiyial/orangeman-2023-1/pages/blog/js-sort-string-array.md

 ## Alternative: Using localeCompare

-Although the [localeCompare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) string method can compare characters without regard for the case used, it’s a string method so it can’t be used directly on an array.
+Although the [localeCompare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) string method can compare characters without regard for the case used, it&apos;s a string method so it can&apos;t be used directly on an array.
 To sort our `things` array with the `localeCompare` string method, we pass the `localeCompare` as the comparison function like so:

 ```jsx
 things.sort((a, b) => a.localeCompare(b));